-In the (improbable) case the device loses all of its three ground connections (pins 14, 17, and 22), the channels' state (On/ Off), depends on several factors: the values of the series resistors connected to the device pins, the voltage of the direct input signals, the device's momentary current consumption (influenced by the SPI settings) and the state of other high-side switches on the board when there are pins in common like FSB, FSOB and SYNC.
-In the below description, all voltages are referenced to the system (module) GND.
+In the (improbable) case where the device loses all of its three ground connections (pins 14, 17, and 22), the channels' state (ON/OFF) depends on several factors: the values of the series resistors connected to the device pins, the voltage of the direct input signals, the device's momentary current consumption (influenced by the SPI settings), and the state of other high side switches on the board, when there are pins in common like FSB, FSOB and SYNC.
+In the following description, all voltages are referenced to the system (module) GND.

 When series resistors are used, the channel state can be controlled by entering Fail-safe mode.
-The channels are turned off automatically when the voltage applied to the IN[x] input(s) through the series resistor(s) is not higher than V{DD} and be turned on when the IN[x] input(s) are tied to V{PWR} .
+The channels are turned off automatically when the voltage applied to the IN[x] input(s) through the series resistor(s) is not higher than V{DD} and be turned on when the IN[x] input(s) are tied to VPWR.
 Fail-Safe is entered under the following conditions:

-- all unused pins are tied to the overall system's GND connection by resistors > 8.0 k. - any device pin connected to external system components has a series resistors > 8.0 k (except pins V{PWR}, V{DD}, HS[0], HS[1] and R(CSNS)>2.0 k) - pins FSB, FSOB and SYNC are in the logic high-state when they are shared with other devices.
-This means that none of the other devices is in Fault or Fail-safe mode, nor should current sensing be performed on any one of them when GND is lost
+- all unused pins are tied to the overall system GND connection by resistors > 8.0 k. - any device pin connected to external system components has a series resistors > 8.0 k (except pins VPWR, VDD, HS[0], HS[1] and R(CSNS)>2.0 k) - FSB, FSOB, and SYNC pins are in the logic high state when they are shared with other devices.
+This means none of the other devices are in Fault- or Fail-safe mode, nor should current sensing be performed on any one of them when GND is lost

 When no series resistors are employed, the channel state after GND loss is determined by the voltage on pins IN[0:1] and the voltage shift of the device GND.
-Device GND shift is determined by the lowest value of the external voltage applied to either pin of the following list: CLOCK, FSB, IN[0:1], FSOB, SCLK, CS,SI, SO, RSTB, CONF[0:1], SYNC, CSNS.
-When the device GND voltage becomes logic low $(V(GND) < V{IL})$, the SPI port continues to operate and the device operates normally.
-When the GND voltage becomes logic high $(V(GND) > V{IH})$, SPI communication is lost and Fail-safe mode is entered.
-When the voltage applied to the IN[0:1] input is V{PWR} , the channel is turned on when it is V{DD} , the channel is turned off if $(V{DD} - V(GND)) < V{IH}$.
+Device GND shift is determined by the lowest value of the external voltage applied to either pin of the following list: CLOCK, FSB, IN[0:1], FSOB, SCLK, CS,SI, SO, RSTB, CONF[0:1], SYNC, and CSNS.
+When the device GND voltage becomes a logic low (V(GND) V{IL}), the SPI port continues to operate and the device operates normally.
+When the GND voltage becomes logic high (V(GND)> V{IH}), SPI communication is lost and Fail-safe mode is entered.
+When the voltage applied to the IN[0:1] input is V{PWR} , the channel is turned on when it is V{DD} , the channel is turned off if (V{DD} - V(GND)) < V{IH} .